Our news

 • Alpine Desert Zone – Harsh, dry, and dramatic.
 Life becomes sparse as you hike through rocky terrain and volcanic ash.

-• Arctic Summit Zone – The glacier-capped summit zone—icy, windblown, and breathtaking.
+• Arctic Summit Zone – The glacier-capped summit zone, icy, windblown, and breathtaking.
 Oxygen is thin, but the reward is unforgettable views from Uhuru Peak.
+This final section is the dramatic finish of your Mount Kilimanjaro Climb journey.

 Routes to the Summit

 Each Kilimanjaro route has a unique character.
+In fact, choosing a route for your Mount Kilimanjaro Climb depends on several factors.
 Here’s a quick guide:

 • Machame Route – 6–7 days.
 Known as the “Whiskey Route.”
-Popular for its scenic beauty and good acclimatization profile.
+Popular for its scenic beauty and good acclimatisation profile.

 • Lemosho Route – 7–8 days.
 Remote and scenic.
-Less crowded, with excellent acclimatization and wildlife sightings.
+Less crowded, with excellent acclimatisation and wildlife sightings.

 • Marangu Route – 5–6 days.
 The “Coca-Cola Route.”
 Offers hut accommodations instead of tents.
-Easier terrain but less time to acclimatize.
+Easier terrain but less time to acclimatise.

 • Rongai Route – 6–7 days.
 Approaches from the north.
 Drier and quieter—ideal during the rainy season.